csarevalo/csarevalo/README.md

 Welcome to my coding portfolio, where I showcase my projects that involve programming in some way.

-I am super excite to developing a [Snazzy Todo List](https://csarevalo.github.io/snazzy-todo-list/).
+I am super excite to be developing a [Snazzy Todo List](https://csarevalo.github.io/snazzy-todo-list/).
 I am passionate about managing my time well and wish to make an available a crossplatform todo app with all the core features of a class todo app.
 Estimated launch date: Dec 31st, 2024.

 I specially liked my [Simple Calculator](https://csarevalo.github.io/Flutter-App-Simple-Calculator/), it was harder to make than it seems.
 Hope you check it out.